-Understanding, planning, and implementing adaptation strategies to address climate impacts are at the forefront of the Estuary Program's efforts.
-The Estuary Program builds off its 2021 Climate Vulnerability Assessment to implement the CCMP in the context of climate impacts.
-Most tasks listed in this workplan aim to build the adaptive capacity of ecosystems and communities.
+Understanding, planning, and implementing adaptation strategies to address short- and long-term environmental changes are at the forefront of the Estuary Program's efforts.
+The Estuary Program builds off its CCMP and strategic planning documents to implement projects that build the adaptive capacity of ecosystems and communities.
 Specific examples include:

-- Implementing a robust monitoring program that will measure changes occurring in the estuary and creeks. - Understanding the impact of droughts on the landscape, habitat, and water supply. - Modeling the impacts of sea level rise on the estuary habitats and developing adaptation strategies. - Increasing educational programming on climate change topics. - Finalizing a Conservation Planning Initiative that will identify and prioritize future actions.
+- Implementing a robust monitoring program that will measure changes occurring in the estuary and creeks. - Understanding the impact of droughts on the landscape, habitat, and water supply. - Modeling the impacts of shifting conditions and developing adaptation strategies to protect sensitive habitats and crucial infrastructure. - Increasing educational programming on important environmental topics. - Implementing a Habitat Protection & Restoration Strategy plan that will identify and prioritize future actions.